-Reliably and precisely measuring the quality of government has been a challenge for decades on the country level but even more on the regional level, despite the growing evidence of its importance for growth, regional convergence and human well-being.
-The article addresses this gap by developing the Public Spending Quality index which offers novel, regional measures of government quality using administrative data on over 4 million contracts across the EU.
-The indicators capture 4 fundamental dimensions of good government in public spending: transparency, competition, administrative efficiency, and corruption control.
+Reliably and precisely measuring the quality of government has been a challenge for decades on the country level, but even more at the regional level, despite the growing evidence of its importance for growth, regional convergence and human well-being.
+The article addresses this gap by developing the PSQ index which offers novel, regional measures of government quality using administrative data on over 4 million contracts across the EU.
+The indicators capture four fundamental dimensions of good government in public spending: transparency, competition, administrative efficiency and corruption control.
 While it is designed to proxy good government more broadly, it is most closely associated with the quality of public spending and public investment.
-The authors have made the data available on online dashboards as well as freely downloadable at http://www.govtransparency.eu/index.php/2021/03/02/regional-public-spending-quality-index-eu.
+The authors have made the data available on online dashboards as freely downloadable at govtransparency.eu/index.php/2021/03/02/regionalpublic-spending-quality-index-eu.

-The new Public Spending Quality indicators not only follow the theoretical definition and dimensions of good government, but they also turn out to be of particular value in understanding GDP/capita, social trust and survey-based measures of good government on the regional level such as the EQI.
-Our analysis reveals that regions with higher Public Spending Quality index have higher GDP/capita: a one standard deviation increase in Public Spending Quality leads to a 300 EUR (PPS) per capita increase in GDP, or 1.2% GDP growth, in a comprehensive fixed effects panel regression model.
-Increases in trust and EQI associated with Public Spending Quality are similarly substantial and statistically significant.
+The new PSQ indicators not only follow the theoretical definition and dimensions of good government, but they also turn out to be of particular value in understanding GDP/capita, social trust and survey-based measures of good government on the regional level such as the EQI.
+Our analysis reveals that regions with higher PSQ index have higher GDP/capita: a 1 SD increase in PSQ leads to a €300 (PPS) per capita increase in GDP, or 1.2% GDP growth, in a comprehensive fixed effects panel regression model.
+Increases in trust and EQI associated with PSQ are similarly substantial and statistically significant.

-Nevertheless, these novel indicators are not without their limitations which further research should take into account and if possible improve on.
-First, we incorporate corruption risks as one pillar, our indicators only indirectly proxy corruption rather than directly measuring it.
-This is a standard approach in the literature given the clandestine nature of corruption, nevertheless, it brings it potential biases.
-Second, as some of the indicators are co-determined by the private sector together with government such as number of bidders, the Public Spending Quality index to some degree reflects the strength of the private sector, not only government quality.
+Nevertheless, these novel indicators are not without their limitations which further research should take into account and, if possible, improve on.
+First, we incorporate corruption risks as one pillar; our indicators only indirectly proxy corruption rather than directly measuring it.
+This is a standard approach in the literature given the clandestine nature of corruption; nevertheless, it brings it potential biases.
+Second, as some of the indicators are co-determined by the private sector together with government such as number of bidders, the PSQ index to some degree reflects the strength of the private sector, not only government quality.
 Hence, in times of severe economic contraction when many private sector companies go bankrupt, the index may partially decline irrespective of government performance.
-Third, some of the underlying concepts of the 4 pillars are closely linked to each other, such as transparency and corruption control, and overall, they cover a wide conceptual and empirical terrain.
-Hence, users of the Public Spending Quality index should be careful to avoid endogeneity and whenever it fits their research objectives better they should use the individual pillars.
-Fourth, while NUTS2 and NUTS3 regions are politically meaningful in many countries, this is not the case for all, introducing a gap between government action and measurement scope.
-Fifth, we could only empirically measure some aspects of Public Spending Quality with data on project implementation largely missing.
-As more and better quality data gets published by governments, this limitation could be alleviated.
+Third, some of the underlying concepts of the four pillars are closely linked to each other, such as transparency and corruption control, and overall they cover a wide conceptual and empirical terrain.
+Hence, users of the PSQ index should be careful to avoid endogeneity and whenever it fits their research objectives better they should use the individual pillars.
+Fourth, while NUTS-2 and NUTS-3 regions are politically meaningful in many countries, this is not the case for all, introducing a gap between government action and measurement scope.
+Fifth, we could only empirically measure some aspects of PSQ with data on project implementation largely missing.
+As more and better-quality data get published by governments, this limitation could be alleviated.

 While this article only took the first steps to develop and demonstrate the usefulness of such novel indicators based on administrative data, we hope to open up new avenues for future research.
-With more specific and objective indicators of regional government quality which substantially vary over time, it is possible to get a better grasp of regional convergence, and the impact of EU Funds and investment on growth across Europe.
+With more specific and objective indicators of regional government quality which substantially vary over time, it is possible to get a better grasp of regional convergence, and the impact of EU funds and investment on growth across Europe.
 Given the increased availability of electronic public procurement records, our approach can also be replicated beyond Europe.